informalsystems/tendermint-rs/CONTRIBUTING.md

 Now `origin` refers to your fork and `upstream` refers to this version.

-`git push -u origin master` to update the fork, and make pull requests against this repo.
+`git push -u origin main` to update the fork, and make pull requests against this repo.

 To pull in updates from the origin repo, run

 - `git fetch upstream`
-- `git rebase upstream/master` (or whatever branch you want)
+- `git rebase upstream/main` (or whatever branch you want)

 ## Changelog